sagepublishing/rejected_article_tracker_pkg/paper/paper.md

 [CrossRef](https://www.crossref.org/about/) is a not-for-profit organisation which maintains a large dataset of metadata describing the majority of published peer-reviewed research papers.
 The SAGE rejected article tracker extracts knowledge from that dataset by analysing data from the [CrossRef REST API](https://github.com/CrossRef/rest-api-doc).

-Given metadata for a rejected article, the rejected article tracker will,
+Given metadata for a rejected article, the rejected article tracker will:
-- search CrossRef's API to retrieve a list of possible matches and
+* search CrossRef's API to retrieve a list of possible matches and
-- select the most likely correct result from that list using simple machine learning.
+* select the most likely correct result from that list using simple machine learning.

 The tracker is available as [a Python package](https://github.com/ad48/rejected_article_tracker_pkg) with [a temporary live demonstration](https://rejectedarticlestorage.z6.web.core.windows.net/) scheduled to run until mid-2021.